McGill University Faculty of Engineering: Department of Bioengineering

 Established in 2012, the Department of Bioengineering is the newest department to join McGill University's Faculty of Engineering.
 McGill researchers from nearly all Faculty units, including seven Canada Research Chairs and many colleagues in the Faculties of Medicine, Science, and Agriculture and Environmental Sciences are actively involved in various areas of Bioengineering.
 Within the Department, the faculty are focusing on three major directions: biological materials and mechanics; bio molecular and cellular engineering; and biomedical, diagnostics and high throughput screening.

 Department of Mechanical Engineering

-The department of Mechanical is located in McGill's main downtown Montreal campus and is one of the primary engineering departments.
+The department of Mechanical Engineering is located in McGill's main downtown Montreal campus and is one of the primary engineering departments.